chris-belcher/electrum-personal-server/README.md

 * Allowing connections from more than one Electrum instance at a time.
 See issue [#50](https://github.com/chris-belcher/electrum-personal-server/issues/50).
 First the server code should be seperated from the networking code.

-* An option to broadcast transactions over tor, so that transaction broadcasting doesn't leak the user's IP address.

 * Fix mempool lock/CPU bottleneck issue.
 See issue [#96](https://github.com/chris-belcher/electrum-personal-server/issues/96).